allsiknowis/Dog-Breed-Classifier/README.md

 `saved_models/weights.best.Resnet50.hdf5:` The weights file produced during model training when running train_classifier.py

 ### Instructions <a name="instructions"></a>
-1. Run the following commands in the project's root directory to set up your database and model.
+1. Run the following commands in the project's root directory to train the model.
 	`python train_classifier.py`

 2. Run the following command in the project's root directory to predict a dog breed for an image.